technosaran/agriculture-plant-doctor/README.md

 ## 🙏 Acknowledgments

-- OpenWeatherMap for weather data
+- Indian Meteorological Department (IMD) for weather data
+- Krishi Vigyan Kendra (KVK) for crop recommendations
+- ICAR-NBSS&LUP for soil data
+- Indian Fertilizer Database for fertilizer information
+- Agmarknet for market price data
 - PlantNet for plant identification
-- Agricultural research databases
-- The farming community for feedback and testing
+- The Indian farming community for feedback and testing

 ## 📞 Support

 For support, email support@agriculture-plant-doctor.com or create an issue in this repository.

+## 🔍 Troubleshooting

+### Common Issues

+1. **API Key Errors**: Ensure all required API keys are properly configured in `.env.local`
+2. **Location Access**: Enable location services in your browser for better recommendations
+3. **Image Upload Issues**: Ensure images are in supported formats (PNG, JPG, JPEG)
+4. **Weather Data Not Loading**: Check IMD and OpenWeatherMap API keys

+### Error Messages

+The application provides clear error messages when:
+- API keys are missing or invalid
+- Location services are disabled
+- Network connectivity issues occur
+- API rate limits are exceeded

 ---

-**Made with ❤️ for the agricultural community**
+**Made with ❤️ for the Indian agricultural community**